flexsurfer/feathers_mxml_spark/README.md

   </spark:VGroup>
 ```

-Known issues
+### Known issues

-The editor will highlight the percent values in red.
+The editor will highlight percent values in red.
 However, the compiler will compile this file without issues.
 This issue can be fixed only in a future version of the Feathers SDK.